groupby/storefront/packages/@storefront/query/README.md

 storefront.mount('gb-query');
 ```

-### Building the Package
+### Building the package

-This package can be built on their own.
+To build an individual package, run the following command:
 ```sh
 yarn build
 ```

-This package can also be build continuously during development.
+To build an individual package in response to changes within the src/ directory, run the following command:
 ```sh
 yarn dev
 ```

-### Running Tests
+### Running tests

-Tests can be run individually within a package.
+To test an individual packages, run the following command:
 ```sh
 yarn test
 ```

-Tests can also be run continuously during development.
+To test an individual package in response to changes within the src/ directory, run the following command:
 ```sh
 yarn tdd
 ```

 ### Linting
-This packages can be linted.
+To lint a package, run the following command:
 ```sh
 yarn lint
 ```

-This package can also be programmatically linted.
+To programmatically fix lint errors within a package, run the following command:
 ```sh
 yarn lint:fix
 ```

 ## Contributing
-Read our [contributing](../../../CONTRIBUTING.md) documentation to learn about how to contribute to the StoreFront project.
+Read the [contributing](../../../CONTRIBUTING.md) file to learn about how to contribute to the StoreFront project.

 ## License
 StoreFront and its related packages are [MIT licensed](../../../LICENSE).